ansible-collections/netapp.ontap/README.md

   - PR15 - allow usage of Ansible module group defaults - for Ansible 2.12+.

 ### New Options
+  - na_ontap_cluster - add `force` option when deleting a node.
   - na_ontap_object_store: new REST options `owner` and `change_password`.

 ### Bug Fixes
   - na_ontap_cluster - `single_node_cluster` was silently ignored with REST.
+  - na_ontap_cluster - switch to ZAPI when DELETE is required with ONTAP 9.6.
   - na_ontap_snapshot - `expiry_time` required REST api, will return error if set when using ZAPI.
   - na_ontap_snapshot - `snapmirror_label` is supported with REST on ONTAP 9.7 or higher, report error if used on ONTAP 9.6.
   - na_ontap_snapmirror - `source_path` and `source_hostname` parameters are not mandatory to delete snapmirror relationship when source cluster is unknown, if specified it will delete snapmirror at destination and release the same at source side.  if not, it only deletes the snapmirror at destination and will not look for source to perform snapmirror release.